Rachel Gutow-Ellis

 When I am honest with people, they trust me.

 My integrity is at the core of who I am.
 I am clear, concise, and resourceful.
-I will share what is appropriate for options based on each client.
-I will offer thoughtful insight and perspective and ensure you understand every step of the process.
-I am able to do this through a thorough research process that is detail oriented and focuses on priorities, best practices, and keeps my client's progress at the forefront.
+I will offer thoughtful insight and perspective.
+I am able to do this through a thorough research process that is detail-oriented and focuses on priorities, best practices, and keeps my client's progress at the forefront.

 Commitment